 Creating a brand implies choosing the signs that will distinguish your products or services from those of your competitors and getting them legally protected.
-The legal expression of your brand is a trademark.
-A trademark confers on you the exclusive right to prevent third parties from using the signs that distinguish your brand in the course of trade for identical or similar goods or services.
+The legal expression of your brand is a trade mark.

+A trade mark confers on you the exclusive right to prevent third parties from using the signs that distinguish your brand in the course of trade for identical or similar goods or services.

-You can register your trademark in Lao PDR by filing an application at the Department of Intellectual Property (DIP), Ministry of Industry and Commerce.
-The registration of your trademark in Lao PDR has a duration of 10 years and is renewable indefinitely for similar periods.
-Managing your brand implies regularly renewing your trademarks and enforcing your rights against infringers and counterfeiters.
-The assignment and licensing of trademark rights may play a significant role in brand commercialisation through partnership, merger and franchising initiatives.
+You can register your trade mark in Trinidad and Tobago by filing an application at the Intellectual Property Office of Trinidad and Tobago (TTIPO), Office of the Attorney General and Ministry of Legal Affairs.
+The registration of your trade mark in Trinidad and Tobago has a duration of 10 years and is renewable indefinitely.
+Managing your brand requires that you regularly renew your trade marks and enforce your rights against infringers and counterfeiters.
+The assignment and licensing of trade mark rights may play a significant role in brand commercialisation through partnership, merger, and franchising initiatives.